Brazil Safer Internet Day Committee - SaferNet Brazil

 About our SID activities

-What we are doing to support the SID 2020 slogan of "Together for a better internet"…
+What we are doing to support the SID 2022 slogan of "Together for a better internet"…

-SaferNet is unique.
-It's the first ever NGO in Brazil to have established a multistakeholder approach to protect human rights in the digital environment.
-It created and has coordinated since 2005 The National Human Rights Cybertipline, the National Helpline and the Brazilian awareness node, and has more than 14 years of experience in capacity-building programmes with educators, young people, legislators, policy makers and social workers.
+SaferNet is the first-ever NGO in Brazil to establish a multistakeholder approach to protect human rights in the digital environment.
+It created and has coordinated since 2005 the National Human Rights Cybertipline, the National Helpline and the Brazilian awareness node, and has more than 15 years of experience in capacity building programmes with educators, young people, legislators, policy makers and social workers.
 It is leading the debate on online safety and security in many national and international fora.
 In 2013, it launched the Youth Program during the Brazilian IGF (Internet Governance Forum).
 In 2015, during the IGF in Joao Pessoa, the Youth Program was expanded under the auspices of the Internet Society (ISOC) and the Brazilian Internet Steering Committee (CGI.br), in a partnership with Google and Intel.
 SaferNet has formal signed agreements with the Ministry of Human Rights, General Prosecutor's Office and many companies in the private sector.